davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Agreement, Validity, Termination; seems like a pretty good starting set.
 However, I think we must still be missing a rule.

 By the three rules above, `DistributedWriteOnce<T>` is a valid implementation of a distributed consensus algorithm.
 But consensus algorithms are supposed to be incomprehensible to mere mortals; I am a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.
 There must be another thing that consensus algorithms do, that `DistributedWriteOnce<T>` does not.
+And that thing must be a curveball that wrecks our approaches so far.

 ## The Curveball: Fault Tolerance